Distributed Deployment

 The operations in this chapter may expose your phone to the public network, increasing security risks.
 Please read carefully.

-This chapter will not cover basic operations such as opening or closing firewall ports.
-We assume you understand and have completed the required settings, and that you have some knowledge of Frp and OpenVPN.
-Detailed instructions on how to deploy these two types of servers are provided in this article and subsequent chapters.
-If you choose to deploy them yourself, we strongly recommend using the OpenVPN networking method.
+In this chapter, we will not cover basic operations such as opening firewall ports; we assume you are familiar with and have completed the required settings, and we assume you have some understanding of frp and OpenVPN.
+If you choose to deploy on your own, we strongly recommend using the OpenVPN networking approach.

-You can also deploy firerpa/hub + firerpa/hub-bridge yourself to achieve P2P access between devices.
-For specific operations, please refer to the project documentation.
+If you need to manage devices uniformly through the FIRERPA StarLink platform, please refer to the FIRERPA StarLink Platform chapter.
+You can also self-deploy our open-source version firerpa/hub + firerpa/hub-bridge to achieve P2P access between devices.
+For specific instructions, please consult the project documentation.

 Danger

-Forwarding to the public network is a very dangerous action.
-Do not take chances or assume that the IP and port are obscure.
+Exposing forwarding to the public network is extremely dangerous.
+Do not take chances, do not assume that IP addresses and ports are very secret.
 Be sure to enable certificate verification for the service!

 from lamda.client import *